tquin/hugo-tquin/content/arnotts/mint_slice/index.md

 >
 > - [Arnott's][link-mint-slice]

-Given that disclaimer, I do this this is an very enjoyable biscuit.
+Given that disclaimer, I do think this is an very enjoyable biscuit.
 If anything, the chocolate may be a little rich, perhaps due to combining the coating with the cocoa-heavy biscuit, but it is an excellent treat nonetheless.